ISCS: Parameter-Guided Feature Pruning for Resource-Constrained Embodied Perception: Introduction

-\begin{itemize} \item \textbf{Parameter-importance-based ISCS discovery.} We predict channel importance solely by examining the weight parameters of pretrained LIC models.
-These statistics are intrinsic to the trained model and remain invariant across datasets, offering robustness and computational efficiency without the need for costly empirical ablations such as brute-force per-channel removal tests.
+Our main contributions are as follows: \begin{itemize} \item \textbf{Parameter-importance-based ISCS Discovery: }We identify structure-critical channels solely by examining the weight parameters of pretrained models.
+These statistics are intrinsic to the trained model and remain invariant across datasets, offering robustness and computational efficiency without the need for costly empirical ablations such as brute-force per-channel removal tests. \item \textbf{Entropy-free Deterministic Pruning: }Based on ISCS, we introduce a static pruning strategy that physically discards machine-redundant auxiliary channels.
+This design enables ultra-low latency transmission for edge-robot collaboration without addition entropy coding. \item \textbf{Modular Integration with Split-computing Framework: }Our method is modular and can be easily integrated with any pretrained split-computing frameworks.
+We demonstrate effectiveness across multiple downstream tasks, showing consistent latency reduction and computational speedup while preserving downstream accuracy. \item \textbf{Human-aware Performance: }Experiments on human-centric datasets demonstrate that our method preserves high-fidelity features for human detection and action recognition. \end{itemize}

-\item \textbf{Deterministic channel ordering and grouping.} For a pretrained LIC model, ISCS is identified through analysis of variance, bias scores, and pairwise cosine similarities derived from weight parameters.
-This analysis is performed only once, after which the weight matrix is permuted, reordered, and sliced for future use.
-The resulting structure enables efficient slice-parallel decoding without additional runtime overhead.

-\item \textbf{Modular integration with LIC pipeline.} Our method is modular and can be easily integrated with pretrained VAE-based LIC model.
-We demonstrate effectiveness across multiple architectures, showing consistent bitrate reduction and computational speedup while preserving reconstruction quality. \end{itemize}

-Beyond empirical validation, our findings also resonate with intuitions from prior work.
-(1) In compressive sensing, coefficients with higher energy are often more important, since their removal tends to cause larger distortion \cite{candes2008introduction}.
-(2) Dictionary learning and structured sparsity suggest that strong basis elements frequently form correlated groups, which is reminiscent of our SC–SA decomposition \cite{elad2006image, davenport2010signal}.
-(3) Training dynamics may further concentrate representational capacity in a few dominant channels, while others specialize in refinements\cite{Xie2023Towards}.
-These perspectives offer a loose intuition for why parameter statistics can hint at channel importance in a dataset-agnostic manner.